Walter4B/DrinksApp-Http/README.md

  - [x] When the users visualise the drink detail, there shouldn't be any properties with empty values

 ## Features
-- Console main menu
+- Category Menu
   - When opened app pulls category data from the api and shows it
   - ![MainMenu](Images/MainMenu.PNG)

-- Category menu
+- Drinks menu
   - When a category is chosen all drinks belonging to that category are pulled from the api and shown in a list
   - ![EditMenu](Images/DrinksMenu.PNG)